Northshore Educator Leadership Academies

 Washington State educators who complete the Organizing Module and one Equity Academy are eligible for 16 clock hours for no additional cost.
 Partial clock hours are possible.
 All clock hours will be awarded at the end of each academy.
 Clock hours fulfill the Washington State requirement for equity-based school practices for both teachers (15) and administrators (10).

-We hope to offer the Equity Academies at a future date!
-Please complete the form below to receive notification of the enrollment period.
+We hope to offer the Equity Academies at a future date.
+Please complete the form below for enrollment updates.

 Chief Leadership & Strategy Officer